Meet Our New Faculty

 Mathematics and Applied Mathematics

-Gandhi's research focuses on mathematical models of emergent phenomena in biological and ecological systems.
+Dr. Udiani's research focuses on the mathematical models of self-organizing systems in ecology, epidemiology and evolutionary biology.

 Media and Culture